Only in Cambodia - a must try

 What we say:

-The nories will soon be a thing of the past, so catch a ride while you can!
-According to local authorities, they will be closed permanently by the end of the 2010.
+The norries may soon be a thing of the past, so catch a ride while you can!
+Local authorities in the past have said they'll be closed permanently by the end of the 2010, but that deadline has been and gone.

 Read 3 opinions from Travelfish readers